Rendaw/clunkersystem/readme.md

 ```bash
 CLUNKER_PORT=4522 clunker MOUNTPOINT
 ```
 This will start a clunker mount at `MOUNTPOINT`.
-The environment variable `CLUNKER_PORT` determines which TCP port is usedd to control out-of-band filesystem operations (bulk erase, staging failure, etc).
+The environment variable `CLUNKER_PORT` determines which TCP port is used to control out-of-band filesystem operations.

 Send `SIGINT`, `SIGTERM`, or `SIGHUP` to gracefully unmount and terminate.

-#### API
+#### TCP Control

 Out of band filesystem operations are done using a [luxem](https://github.com/Rendaw/luxem) API.